 While a letter of instruction isn’t actually part of the will or even a legal document, it can be one of the most important pieces of your estate plan.
 The letter of instruction provides information for your will executor and your heirs to help facilitate issues regarding your death.
 Typically this letter will provide instructions as to where to find the will and other important documents such as life insurance policies.

 This letter is also useful in that you can provide a list of your various bank and investment accounts, titles to property, burial instructions, or anything else that your executor or heirs should be aware of.
 Without a detailed record of accounts or letter of instruction, it can become a tedious process for your heirs to try and track down everything, and unfortunately, some may be overlooked and go unclaimed.
+Be sure to check out the other two articles on transferring assets upon death, there is one on using trusts and the other is on law or contract.

 Incoming search terms: